citp/privacy-policy-historical/w/we/wea/weatherspark.com.md

-> *The following text is extracted and transformed from the weatherspark.com privacy policy that was archived on 2016-07-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160714200545id_/https%3A//weatherspark.com/policies/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the weatherspark.com privacy policy that was archived on 2017-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170625061519id_/https%3A//weatherspark.com/policies/privacy) for the most accurate reproduction.*

-# Beautiful Weather Graphs and Maps - WeatherSpark
+# The Typical Weather Anywhere on Earth - Weather Spark

 Last Modified: Nov 15, 2013.